• Home

 Janbal Gallery

-Located near Mossman Gorge, local Aboriginal artist ‘Binna’ invites you to learn about his culture through art.
-You can simply come to check out the gallery or paint your own piece whilst listening to stories.
-Visit his website to find out more.
+You can simply come to check out the gallery or paint your own small canvas or boomerang whilst listening to Dreamtime stories, visit his website to find out more.

 Dreamtime Walk at Mossman Gorge

 The Mossman Gorge Centre is an eco-tourism hub in the rainforest and immersive Dreamtime Walks are offered by a local Aboriginal guide.
-They’ll take you along private tracks to identify traditional plant use & bush food, share ancient stories & legends and show you a traditional ‘smoking’ ceremony- check here for more details.
+They’ll take you along private tracks to identify traditional plant use & bush food, share ancient stories & legends and show you a traditional smoking ceremony.
+Check here for more details.

 Kuku Yalanji Cultural Habitat Tours

-Lead by Kubirri Warra guides on Cooya Beach, just a 15-min drive North of Port Dougie, this traditional Aboriginal fishing experience will get you catching mud-crabs, spear-fishing and learning about local Indigenous culture on an interpretive walk.
+Lead by Kubirri Warra guides, also on Cooya Beach (just a 15-min drive North of Port), this traditional Aboriginal fishing experience will get you catching mud-crabs, spear-fishing and learning about local Indigenous culture.
+This interpretive tour has received some awesome reviews and it’s a more affordable option than Walkabout Adventures if you’re on a tighter budget.
+Check out what people are saying or visit their website.

-10. Wildlife Habitat
+12. Wildlife Habitat

-I’m not really a fan of traditional zoos and prefer to view animals in the wild, but Wildlife Habitat is a bit different.
+I’m not usually a fan of traditional zoos and prefer to view animals in the wild, but Wildlife Habitat is a bit different.
 The first time I visited I was really impressed with the spacious and open environment where most animals can roam free within their specific habitat.
 They’re also committed to conservation and run a wildlife rescue program, whilst being fully eco-certified.

 The Wildlife Habitat is a great option for families and people of all ages to observe a variety of native Australian animals, including tree-kangaroos, koalas, kangaroos and cassowaries.
 Visit their website to find out more, or pre-book your visit online.

-11. Hike the formidable Devil’s Thumb!
+13. Hike the formidable Devil’s Thumb!

 This beast is also in the Daintree rainforest just past Mossman.
 At the time it was the hardest physical activity I’ve ever endured, but it was also the most rewarding.
 The quote “it’s not the mountain we conquer, but ourselves” is how I’d best describe the experience.

-And also Churchill’s “if it feel’s like hell, keep going!” 😄
+And also Churchill’s “if it feel’s like hell, keep going!” 😆

 This devilishly steep trek won’t be for everyone, but steely adventures will be challenged.
 It’ll put you through your paces as you slog it uphill for 4-5 hours before reaching the summit (although a shorter 5-hour hike is possible too).
 Expect a remote and isolated track immersed in nature, offering breathtaking views of the Far North Queensland coast that most don’t get to marvel over first-hand.